 The borrower on a traditional HELOC determines the amount borrowed and the repayment schedule within the limits imposed by the lender, like a credit card account.
 In the case of a Figure Home Equity Line, the borrower has fixed monthly payments like a conventional loan.

-The average annual percentage rate (APR) for a traditional HELOC was 7.33 percent as of June 15, 2019, according to Bankrate.
 Traditional HELOCs usually have variable interest that can change over the course of the draw period, whereas the interest rate on a Figure Home Equity Line is always fixed on a single draw.
 If the interest rate on a traditional HELOC is variable, it’s typically based on a standard index, like the prime lending rate.
 The difference between the prime rate and the interest rate is known as its margin.
 The interest rate that lenders charge for a traditional HELOC can vary significantly between lenders since they use different methods to calculate their margin.

 Figure Home Equity Line vs a home equity loan